Reishimanfr/vxinst/README.md

 - [ ] Add monitoring dashboard capabilities
 - [ ] Create deployment scripts (for docker and some services)
 - [ ] Create an action to automatically compile the binary and release it
+- [ ] Fix reels with usernames at the beginning not working (/:username/reel/:postId)